kemitchell/writing.kemitchell.com/_posts/2016-05-28-Annotations-in-Context.md

 ## The Margin

-Later on, Dynah notices that H, which is part of G, is redundant of part of G.  She shares an annotation "about H in the context of G".
+Later on, Dynah notices that H, which is part of F, is redundant of part of F.  She shares an annotation "about H in the context of F".

     A